skynet-guide/docs/docs/renting/renting-on-sia.en.md

 ![](/static/assets/renting-on-sia/image-16.png)

 Now you are going to want to acquire some Siacoin and send them to this newly generated address.
 For more info on how, check out the [here](/sia/trading.html).
 Also now is a good time to figure out how much Siacoin (I will further refer to it as SC from now on) you actually need.
-The best metric to go off is the storage pricing on [Siastats](https://siastats.info/storage_pricing), just take that pricing per TB in SC and multiply it by how many TB you need.
+The best metric to go off is the storage pricing on <a href="https://siastats.info/storage_pricing" target="_blank" rel="noopener noreferrer">SiaStats</a>, just take that pricing per TB in SC and multiply it by how many TB you need.
 Also keep in mind that since it costs money to form contracts with hosts (read more [here](/sia/renting.html)), prices will be very high until about 1TB where it levels off to average pricing.

 Once you send coin to your wallet you have two choices, bootstrapping and letting it sync naturally.